bschulz81/AcceleratedLinearAlgebra/README.md

 # Version history
+### 30.07.2026 13:48 o'clock
+Cleaned the header files from unnecessary includes separated two  large headers into declarations *h and implementation *hpp

 ### 30.07.2026

 fixed bugs in the copy constructor and the use of the conjugate flag in some algorithms.